Blood components

 - White blood cells fight infections by destroying bacteria, viruses, and other germs.
 White blood cells are rarely transfused, but can be used as a temporary measure for people with a low white cell count and severe infection which has not responded to antibiotics.

-Of these four components, we usually use three - red cells, platelets and plasma.
+Of these four components, we usually use three - red cells, plasma and platelets.
 By giving blood, you can save or improve the lives of up to three different patients in Scotland.